helidon-io/helidon/examples/integrations/cdi/oci-objectstorage/README.md

 ./oci-setup.sh && source oci-env
 ```

-This example requires an Object Storage, you can create one using the
+This example requires an Object Storage.
+You can create one using the
  [OCI console](https://console.us-phoenix-1.oraclecloud.com).
 Once created,
  upload a file in order to exercise the example.